HueblerPatricia/LiaScriptTUBAF/DigitalSignalProcessing.md

 **Some annotations**

 * The only one we can't use here is the highpass, because it would not mute the noise and keep the signal.
-- In this simple example most of the other 3 filters types will give the same nearly perfect result.
++ In this simple example most of the other 3 filters types will give the same nearly perfect result.
+- Here we will only deal with a lowpass filter, because it is easiest to implement it ourselves.
+(LiaScript unfortunately does not understand *SciPy.signal* (yet), so we can't use ready made filters.)

 ****************************************************************

-### Filtering
+### Filtering in SciPy.signal

 **Lowpass filtering**